ropelinen/rasterizer/README.md

 - Using SIMD and x64 is recommended
 - Only use x86 with no SIMD optimizations as a last resort
 - Functions do not check for NULL pointers, it is the responsibility of the caller (there are asserts for that though)
+- Contains a visual studio project which has been tested on VS2013 and VS2015
+- VS2012 is not supported as the project uses C99 (mainly mixed code and variables)

 ## Features
 - Depth buffer